HanMingPsy/PsyLingLLM-R/README.md

 **PsyLingLLM** is an experimental toolkit for studying **human-like language processing** with Large Language Models (LLMs) in **R**.
 It provides functions to **design, execute, and analyze** psycholinguistic, psychological, and educational experiments using LLMs.
+- v0.3 Update: **New Registry System**
+  <br> The new registry system simplifies model configuration with:

+  - YAML-based configuration for reproducible experiments
+  - Pre-configured templates for major providers
+  - Smart path detection for responses, reasoning traces, and streaming

 ---